ScionResearch/genomesizeR/paper/paper.md

 # Summary

 The genome size of organisms present in an environment can provide many insights into evolutionary and ecological processes at play in that environment.
 The genomic revolution has enabled a rapid expansion of our knowledge of genomes in many living organisms, and most of that knowledge is classified and readily available in the databases of the National Center for Biotechnology Information (NCBI).
-The `genomesizeR` tool leverages the wealth of taxonomic and genomic information present in NCBI databases to infer the genome size of Archeae, Bacteria, or Eukaryote organisms identified at any taxonomic level.
+The `genomesizeR` tool leverages the wealth of taxonomic and genomic information present in NCBI databases to infer the genome size of Archaea, Bacteria, or Eukaryote organisms identified at any taxonomic level.

 This R package provides three statistical methods for genome size prediction of a given taxon, or group of taxa.
 A straightforward 'weighted mean' method identifies the closest taxa with available genome size information in the taxonomic tree, and averages their genome sizes using weights based on taxonomic distance.
 A frequentist random effect model uses nested genus and family information to output genome size estimates.
 Finally, a third option provides predictions from a distributional Bayesian multilevel model which uses taxonomic information from genus all the way to superkingdom, therefore providing estimates and uncertainty bounds even for under-represented taxa.